Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 But instead this raises an error about `x` being unbound.

-Here's why: `let` creates a [*lexical binding*](https://www.lispworks.com/documentation/HyperSpec/Body/26_glo_l.htm#lexical_binding) for the symbol `x`, which is kinda like a local variable in other languages.
-Within the body of the `let`, `x` is lexically bound to the value `1`, but that doesn't affect the *global* value of `x`, which is what `symbol-value` tries to retrieve.
+Here's why: the `let` form creates a [lexical binding](https://www.lispworks.com/documentation/HyperSpec/Body/26_glo_b.htm#binding) between the symbol `x` and the value `1`, which persists throughout the body of the `let`.
+This is comparable to declaring a local variable in other languages.
+It doesn't affect the *global* value of `x`, which is what `symbol-value` attempts to retrieve, and hence the error.

-During evaluation, lexical bindings take precedence over global ones, so just evaluate the symbol to get its lexically bound value.
+If `x` has already been declared a dynamic (a.k.a. global) variable, however, then the binding created by `let` will shadow whatever global value `x` has.
+Other binding constructs within the language work the same way, e.g. a function parameter called `x` would also shadow the global variable.

 	:::lisp
 	>>> (defparameter x 1)
+    [...]

 	>>> (let ((x 5))
-		  x)
+		  (symbol-value 'x))
     5

+	>>> (symbol-value 'x)
+    1

+(The exact details around variables, bindings, lexical scope, dynamic scope, etc. are beyond the scope of this article).

-"Wow," you might be thinking, "Doesn't this make it easy to accidentally shadow a global variable with a local variable?".
+"Wow," you might be thinking, "Doesn't this make it easy to accidentally mutate a global variable?".
 Well, yes.
 That's why, similar to most other programming languages, Common Lisp has a naming convention for global variables.
-They're given "earmuffs": `x` becomes `*x*`.
+They're given "earmuffs", so that `x` becomes `*x*`.

 ## What is a package?
 It's impossible to get a full picture of how symbols work without also understanding the related concept of **packages**.
 These are somewhat like namespaces or "packages" in other languages, except they're an actual data structure that we can directly query and manipulate.